Osprey (Yr6) 2024 - 2025

 PE

-During the Spring term our PE days will be Monday and Tuesday.
+During Spring term our PE days will be Tuesday and Wednesday.

-Please come to school in your school PE kit.
+Please come to school in your uniform and bring your PE kit with you on both days.

 Files to Download